Los Angeles Air Force Base: Operationally Responsive Space Office

 The mission of the Operationally Responsive Space Office (ORS) is to plan and prepare for the rapid development of space capabilities.

 Range and Network Division

-The Range and Network Division is responsible for modernizing and sustaining the world-wide Air Force Satellite Control Network as well as the nation's Launch and Test Range Systems located at Vandenberg SFB, California, and Cape Canaveral SFS, Florida.
+The Range and Network Division is responsible for modernizing and sustaining the world-wide Space Force Satellite Control Network as well as the nation's Launch and Test Range Systems located at Vandenberg SFB, California, and Cape Canaveral SFS, Florida.

 Based units

-Notable units based at Los Angeles Air Force Base:
+Notable units based at Los Angeles Space Force Base: